nicholashanson/fluid_simulation/README.md

 This step resolves the direpancy in our previous step: that of obstacle cells having non-zero f-values.
 Non-zero f-values in obstacles cells first have their direction inverted and then propagated back to their original cell.

+### Handle Obstacle

+If there are any obstacles inisde the tunnel interior, we flush these obstacle cells of any non-zero f-values in the same way as the tunnel walls.

 ### Collision Step
 This step helps to ease the fluid towards a state of equilibrium.